wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Template DNA fragments are amplified in a PCR reaction using a primer and DNA polymerase.
 Each sample is amplified in 4 separate reactions, one for each nucleotide (A, T, C, G).
 In each of these reactions, a small DNA polymerase.
-Each sample is amplified in 4 separate reactions, one for each nucleotide (A, T, C, G).
 In each of these reactions, a small proportion of modified nucleotides (ddNTP) is added to the normal nucleotides (dNTP).
-These modified nucleotides are designed to stop the nucleotides (dNTP).
 These modified nucleotides are designed to stop the elongation of the strand and are linked to a label by which they can be identified.
 This leads to a collection of partially amplified fragments of template DNA.
-The length of each fragment was originally measured by the identified.
-This leads to a collection of partially amplified fragments of template DNA.
-The length of each fragment was originally measured by the distance the fragment travelled on a gel, in later setups by the time it took to pass through a capillary.
+The length of each fragment was originally measured by the identified. distance the fragment travelled on a gel, in later setups by the time it took to pass through a capillary.
 The label on the last nucleotide then identifies the base at a given position and a peak pattern is generated.
-From a signal of peak patterns ({numref}`w5f7`), the sequence can be read off automatically.
+From a signal of peak patterns ({numref}`sanger_signal`), the sequence can be read off automatically.
 Sanger sequencing produces read lengths between 700-1,000 nucleotides; after this, the quality of the base calling drops too far to be useful.
 The quality at the beginning of a read is generally too